aai-institute/pyDVL/docs/getting-started/applications.md

 [[data-valuation#problems-of-data-values|Problems of data values]] for more on this.

-Here we quicly enumerate the most common uses of data valuation.
+Here we quickly enumerate the most common uses of data valuation.
 For a comprehensive overview, along with concrete examples, please refer to the [Transferlab blog post]({{ transferlab.website }}blog/data-valuation-applications/) on this topic.